kavaniraeleson/Qualifyze/README.md

 1. Ensure your dbt profiles.yml file is correctly configured with your Google BigQuery connection details.
 2. Navigate to the root directory of the project in the terminal.
 3. Run `dbt run` to execute the transformations.
+4. Run `dbt test` to test the models and ensure data validity.
-4. Run `dbt docs generate` to generate documentation.
+5. Run `dbt docs generate` to generate documentation.
-5. Run `dbt docs serve` to view the documentation in your browser.
+6. Run `dbt docs serve` to view the documentation in your browser.

 Feel free to reach out to me for further details or assistance.